craigsands/node-app/docs/pipeline.md

 # Create a pipeline

 A pipeline is the CI/CD component of Jenkins.
-The [Jenkinsfile](jenkinsfile.md) is the declarative representation of a pipeline, with the advantage that it can be checked into source control and tracked.
-See [https://jenkins.io/doc/book/pipeline/jenkinsfile/](https://jenkins.io/doc/book/pipeline/jenkinsfile/) for more information on creating a Jenkinsfile from scratch.

 Jenkins' Blue Ocean makes creating pipelines (and their Jenkinsfile representations) simple.
-User's can create a pipeline from a straightforward UI, and then export that pipeline as a Jenkinsfile.
+User's can create a pipeline from a straightforward UI, and then export that pipeline as a [Jenkinsfile](jenkinsfile.md).

 <img src="static/jenkins-home.jpg" width="400">